 We have temporarily suspended access to houses – where pupils would normally be mixing across year groups – but pastoral care will continue in its normal way with tutor groups based in the relevant year group zone, and tutors and Housemaster/mistress (Head of Year and Lower School for Lower Third and Upper Third) remain the primary points of contact for families.

 Our co-curricular programme continues but within year group bubbles and some activities will run on rotation for different year groups.
 Sport will also be delivered in year group bubbles and internal fixtures will be played until it is possible to schedule local external fixtures.
 We remain as ambitious and enthusiastic about performing arts as ever and will be running rehearsals in year group bubbles and live streaming events to create a vibrant, if different, approach.

-Lunch will operate from three venues for pupils and staff will be allocated to one of three areas where a ‘grab and go’ option will be delivered.
+Lunch will operate on a rotation basis from three venues for pupils, and staff will be allocated to one of three areas.
+Hot food will be available, alongside other options including salads and sides.
 To maintain social distancing and reduce unnecessary contact, staff meetings continue to take place remotely wherever possible.